LaShawn Merritt: 2009 World Champion and doping ban

-On 22 April 2010 it was revealed he had failed three drugs tests and as a result he accepted a provisional suspension.
-He claimed that the failed drug tests resulted from his use of an over-the-counter penis enlargement product, ExtenZe.
-Merritt stated that he had not read the small print to check the ingredients of the product, which contains the banned steroid dehydroepiandrosterone.
-He accepted a two-year ban for the infraction and stated that he had made a "foolish, immature and egotistical mistake...Any penalty I may receive for my action will not overshadow the embarrassment and humiliation I feel".
+In October 2010, Merritt was issued with 21-month competition ban backdated to October 2009 after testing positive three times for DHEA and pregnenolone.
+The American Arbitration Association's ruling accepted Merritt had unintentionally consumed the banned substances contained within a male enhancement product called ExtenZe.

 2011: Return to the track

-After his two-year ban was reduced to 21 months, LaShawn Merritt finished second at the Stockholm meeting of the Diamond League series with a time of 44.74.
+After serving his competition ban, Merritt finished second at the Stockholm meeting of the Diamond League series with a time of 44.74.
 He received a berth to the 2011 World Championships in Daegu, South Korea due to him being the 2009 World Champion for the 400 meters.
 At the 2011 World Championships, he set a world leading time of 44.35.
-He eventually won the silver medal behind teenager Kirani James of Grenada, having led most of the race, but went on to run the final leg of the United States' gold medal winning 4 × 400 m relay team having been in third place coming out of the final bend.
+He eventually won the silver medal behind teenager Kirani James of Grenada, having led most of the race, but went on to run the final leg of the United States' gold medal-winning 4 × 400 m relay team having been in third place coming out of the final bend.

 2012

 Merritt was the number one qualifier at the 2012 Olympic Trials.
 Two weeks before the track and field events at the 2012 Summer Olympics, Merritt tweaked his hamstring in the Herculis meet in Monaco.
-As a result of this injury he pulled up in a qualifying heat of the 400m at the London Olympics and did not finish.
+As a result of this injury he pulled up in a qualifying heat of the 400 m at the London Olympics and did not finish.